 Fortunately Shopify has a theme store that you’ll be able to use to source a wide variety of themes.
 You will find both free options and premium options.

-If you need more details you can check my other guide: how to create an online store with Shopify.
+If you need more details you can check this other guide: how to create an online store with Shopify.

 Once you store is ready you can use apps like Oberlo to import automatically the products to your store.